dib-lab/2020-paper-sourmash-gather/manuscript.md

 long-read (PacBio) simulated sequencing data is available.

-Since min-set-cov yields only a collection of genomes, this collection must be converted into a taxonomy for benchmarking with CAMI.
+Since min-set-cov yields only a collection of genomes, this collection must be converted into a taxonomy and relative abundances for benchmarking with CAMI.
 We developed the following procedure for generating a taxonomic profile from a given metagenome cover.
 For each genome match, we note the species designation in the NCBI taxonomy for that genome.
 Then, we calculate the fraction of the genome remaining in the metagenome after k-mers belonging to higher-rank genomes have been removed (i.e. red circles in Figure @fig:gather0 (a)).
-We use this fraction to weight the contribution of the genome's species designation to the metagenome taxonomy.
+We multiply this fraction by the median abundance of the hashes in the sketch to weight the contribution of the genome's species designation to the metagenome taxonomy.
 This procedure produces an estimate of that species' taxonomic contribution to the metagenome, normalized by the